evgluk/fMRI_PvsW/data/README.md

 This folder contains

-- `.mat` files that are required for generating the figures in Matlab;
-- `.Rdata` files that are required for generating the figures in R.
+- `.csv` files that are required for generating the figures.